-- (a) Motion for Protective Order.
-If a document in the public record contains unredacted personally identifiable information protected under Bankruptcy Rule 9037, a party may request that the court restrict remote electronic access to the document by filing an ex parte motion substantially conforming to the local form (Motion for Rule 9037 Protective Order [hib\9037-1a]). - (b) Motion in a Closed Case.
-In a closed case, a party may request a protective order by filing an ex parte motion substantially conforming to the local form (Motion to Reopen Case and for Rule 9037 Protective Order [hib\9037-1b]).
-The applicable fee for filing a motion to reopen must be paid, unless the protected information pertains to the party filing the motion. - (c) Submission of Redacted Document.
+(a) Motion to Redact.
+If a document in the public record contains unredacted personally identifiable information protected under Bankruptcy Rule 9037 or other authority, a party may request that the court restrict remote electronic access to the document by filing a motion substantially conforming to the local form (Motion to Redact).
+The motion may be filed in a closed case.
+The filing fee may be waived if the filer is the individual or represents the individual whose personal information is the subject of the motion.

+(b) Service of Motion.
+The moving party must serve a copy of the motion on the debtor, any individual whose personal identiers have been exposed, the trustee, and the United States Trustee.
+A certificate of service shall identify any minor served only by the minor's initials.

+(c) Submission of Redacted Document.
 If the moving party is the party who originally filed the subject document, that party must file a redacted version of the document for the public record.
-If no changes are made to the previously filed document except for redactions, the redacted version should be attached to the local form Submission of Redacted Version of Previously Filed Document [hib\9037-1s].
+If no changes are made to the previously filed document except for redactions, the redacted version should be attached to the local form (Submission of Redacted Version of Previously Filed Document).

-- Motion for Rule 9037 Protective Order [hib\9037-1a] - Motion to Reopen Case and for Rule 9037 Protective Order [hib\9037-1b] - Submission of Redacted Version of Previously Filed Document [hib\9037-1s]

 LBR 9072-1.
-Orders - Proposed.
+Orders - Proposed

-- (a) Scope.
-The term "order" in this rule refers to any order, judgment, findings and conclusions, or other written decision or explanation of a ruling of the court. - (b) Responsibility to Draft Order.
-Unless the court directs otherwise, the prevailing party is responsible for drafting a proposed order for submission to the judge. - (c) Format and Content.
-Unless the proposed order is prepared using a court-issued form order, the following apply. - (1) Space for Judge's Signature on First Page.
-The top 3 inches of the proposed order's first page must be blank to accommodate placement of the judge's electronic signature. - (2) Hearing Information.
+(a) Scope.
+The term "order" in this rule refers to any order, judgment, findings and conclusions, or other written decision or explanation of a ruling of the court.

+(b) Responsibility to Draft Order.
+Unless the court directs otherwise, the prevailing party is responsible for drafting a proposed order for submission to the judge.

+(c) Format and Content.
+Unless the proposed order is prepared using a court-issued form order, the following apply.

+(1) Space for Judge's Signature on First Page.
+The top 3 inches of the proposed order's first page must be blank to accommodate placement of the judge's electronic signature.

+(2) Hearing Information.
 If the underlying matter was the subject of a hearing, the date and time of the hearing and the name of the judge hearing the matter must appear on the caption page.

-UNITED STATES BANKRUPTCY COURT LOCAL BANKRUPTCY RULES DISTRICT OF HAWAII Amended August 1, 2013

-- (3) Related Docket Entry.
-If known at the time of drafting, the number of the docket entry of any related motion or application must appear on the caption page. - (4) Findings and Conclusions Stated on the Record.
-If the judge indicates at the hearing that the findings and conclusions of the court are being stated on the record, the proposed order may state the following as the basis for the ruling: "For the reasons stated on the record, pursuant to Rule 7052 of the Federal Rules of Bankruptcy Procedure, ...." - (5) Adequate Description of Relief Granted.
-The text of the proposed order must provide an adequate description of the specific relief being granted, rather than a mere recitation that the motion has been granted. - (6) Reference to Another Document.
-If the order approves another document such as a plan, disclosure statement, or agreement, a copy of the subject document must be attached as an exhibit. - (7) Notice List.
-The notice list required by LBR 9022-1(b) should be attached to the proposed order as a separate page. - (8) End of Order.
-The text "END OF ORDER" in bold, upper case letters and centered on the page, must be placed at the end of the order. - (9) Identification of Drafting Party.
+(3) Related Docket Entry.
+If known at the time of drafting, the number of the docket entry of any related motion or application must appear on the caption page.

+(4) Findings and Conclusions Stated on the Record.
+If the judge indicates at the hearing that the findings and conclusions of the court are being stated on the record, the proposed order may state the following as the basis for the ruling: "For the reasons stated on the record, pursuant to Rule 7052 of the Federal Rules of Bankruptcy Procedure,"

+(5) Adequate Description of Relief Granted.
+The text of the proposed order must provide an adequate description of the specific relief being granted, rather than a mere recitation that the motion has been granted.

+(6) Reference to Another Document.
+If the order approves another document such as a plan, disclosure statement, or agreement, a copy of the subject document must be attached as an exhibit.

+(7) Notice List.
+The notice list required by LBR 9022-1(b) should be attached to the proposed order as a separate page.

+(8) End of Order.
+The text "END OF ORDER" in bold, upper case letters and centered on the page, must be placed at the end of the order.

+(9) Identification of Drafting Party.
 The drafting party's name, address, telephone number, fax number, and email address must be placed at the end of the order, immediately below the "END OF ORDER" notation.
 If prepared by counsel, the representation must be stated, e.g., "Attorney for Debtor."